Aksh4325/Akshay_Tiwari_Digital_Resume/README.md

 # Akshay Tiwari - Digital Resume Website

 Welcome to my digital resume!
-This is a professional and responsive resume website built using **HTML** and **CSS**, designed to showcase my skills, projects, and qualifications.
+This is a professional and responsive resume website built using **HTML** and **CSS**, designed to present my work in **Data Analytics, Business Intelligence, and Insight-Driven Reporting**.

 ---